ansible/ansible-runner/docs/execution_environments.rst

 Typically with Ansible you are able to provide secret data via a series of mechanisms, many of which are pluggable and configurable.
-When using Ansible Runner, however, certain considerations need to be made; these are analogous to how Ansible AWX and Tower manage this information.
+When using Ansible Runner, however, certain considerations need to be made; these are analogous to how Ansible AWX manage this information.

 See :ref:`inputdir` for more information